 According to Plutarch – a historian writing 130 years after the events described – after the defeat at Actium in 31 BCE, the remaining army declared obedience to Mark Antony and joined Octavian’s army.
 Upon this news, Antony began to accuse his mistress of treason.
 Cleopatra, in order to avoid the wrath of Antony, locked herself in her mausoleum with two handmaids.
 Then she sent a letter to Antony saying that he was dead.
 The Roman, believing the message, stabbed his stomach with despair and fell on the sofa dying.
 The blow, however, was so unfortunate that the wound did not bleed profusely, and death was slow and painful; enough that Antony asked him to finish off.
 Cleopatra, learning about Antony’s attempted suicide, ordered him to be brought and pulled on the ropes to the monument.
 Seeing the beloved, the queen ripped off her clothes and covered the dying man.
 Then she began to despair, beat her chest and mutilate.
 Antony told her to calm down; then he asked for a glass of wine and died.

 Plutarch claimed that Octavian had captured Cleopatra in the mausoleum after Antony had just died.
-The victor from Akcjum ordered a liberator, a certain Epaphroditus, to watch over the queen and stop her from suicide – Augustus wanted Cleopatra to honor his triumph in Rome.
-However, the queen managed to outsmart the guard and kill herself.
+The victor from Akcjum ordered a liberator, a certain Epaphroditus, to watch over the queen and stop her from suicide – Augustus wanted Cleopatra to honour his triumph in Rome.
+However, the queen managed to outsmart the guard and kill herself3.

 […] they found Cleopatra lying dead upon a golden couch, arrayed in royal state.
 And of her two women, the one called Iras was dying at her feet, while Charmion, already tottering and heavy-handed, was trying to arrange the diadem which encircled the queen’s brow.
 Then somebody said in anger: “A fine deed, this, Charmion!”
 “It is indeed most fine,” she said, “and befitting the descendant of so many kings.”
 Not a word more did she speak, but fell there by the side of the couch.